4 Bad Excuses for Skipping Breakfast

 We all have heard that breakfast is the most important meal of the day, but at least 15% of Americans skip it!
 Studies flip flop on the impact of breakfast on weight loss but there is no denying that breakfast eaters tend to have more nutritious diets, snack less, and are more focused and energetic throughout the day.

-Let’s do some excuse-busting and make breakfast part of your
+Let’s do some excuse-busting and make breakfast part of your normal routine.

 Excuse #1: “I’m not hungry”